-Gary Joseph LeBlanc is a columnist and author of the books Staying Afloat in a Sea of Forgetfulness and Managing Alzheimer’s & Dementia Behavior, and co-author of While I Still Can.
+Gary Joseph LeBlanc is a columnist and author of the books Staying Afloat in a Sea of Forgetfulness, The Aftereffects of Caregiving, Managing Alzheimer’s & Dementia Behavior, and co-author of While I Still Can.

 This is the Tampa Bay Dementia Hospital Wristband Team, our goal it to make the Tampa Bay area the first hospital dementia friendly community in the country.

 Left to right, Maryanne Fisher, Bernadette Homan, Taylor Penvose, Kim Schaub, Debbie Caneen, Gary Joseph LeBlanc and Christine Hamacher.

 The organizations that my team members are from are Arden Courts, Bayshore Home Care, Sun Towers & Florida Gulf Coast Alzheimer's Association.

 I would love to see a team in every major city.
 Let's make 2014 the year to make hospitals dementia friendly in the United States and other countries.